 AI in SDLC: Transforming the Software Development Lifecycle for the Future

-As organizations accelerate digital transformation, the Software Development Lifecycle (SDLC) is undergoing a major evolution.
-Traditional linear and manual approaches are giving way to intelligent, adaptive, and automated processes powered by Artificial Intelligence (AI).
+As organizations accelerate digital transformation, the Software Development Lifecycle (SDLC) is undergoing a fundamental evolution.
+Traditional, linear, and manual approaches are giving way to intelligent, adaptive, and automated processes powered by Artificial Intelligence (AI).

-AI is not just an enhancement—it’s a paradigm shift.
-By infusing intelligence across every phase of SDLC from planning to maintenance—enterprises can dramatically improve software quality, reduce time-to-market, and optimize costs.
+AI is no longer a point enhancement it represents a paradigm shift.
+By embedding intelligence across every phase of the SDLC, from planning to maintenance, enterprises can significantly improve software quality, accelerate time-to-market, and optimize engineering costs.

 Why AI in SDLC Matters